PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.7.0: Jul 11, 2022 =
+- Fix: We fixed the logged-in sessions data in our dimensions report.
+- Fix: We fixed the test mode detection PayPal Express Payment method when Smart Button is used.
+- Enhancement: We optimized our plugin's backend javascript.
+- Enhancement: We optimized the membership levels tracking for Restrict Content Pro integration.
+- Enhancement: We optimized the integration with EDD latest versions.

 = 8.6.0: Jun 13, 2022 =
 - Enhancement: We updated the User Journey display
 - Enhancement: We optimized the plugin activation process, popular posts, userID tracking, and onboarding